 PM/FB is different than A/BR/BRP.
 PM/FB is the main landing page.
 A/BR is a second landing page.

 9. Don’t target customers who are unlikely to purchase your product

 If you’re trying to grow your business, you mustn’t waste time and money on customers who aren’t likely to buy your product.
-If you’re an affiliate marketer, then this is a relatively easy one.
+If you’re an affiliate marketer, this is relatively easy.
 Unlike products, which are not time-sensitive, consumers care about price.
 If you can give them quality products at a low price, then they’re likely to buy.

 However, this can’t be applied to every affiliate marketing transaction.
 You should be sure to avoid making this type of mistake when selling products, as this will likely draw a higher response.
-Also, make sure that you have clearly defined buyer personas for each of your products to maximize your chances of converting those buyers.
+Also, ensure that you have clearly defined buyer personas for each product to maximize your chances of converting those buyers.

 Relying on a single lead is risky and doesn’t usually yield great business results.
 You should develop a structured marketing plan that will allow you to gain many potential customers.

 An affiliate marketer’s job is fairly straightforward.
 They earn money by selling products to people who believe in the affiliate’s brand.
 For this reason, a brand’s promotion plan should be clear, scripted, and well-executed.